rpotesmangra11/rpotesmangra11/README.md

 ### [Just Do it - Notes](https://note-react-app-frontend-9297f33085da.herokuapp.com/)
 **Description:** Just Do it - Notes is a versatile and user-friendly note-taking application designed to help you stay organized and on top of your tasks.
 You can easily create, modify, and delete notes, making it perfect for everyday use.
-**Technologies:** React, JSX, JavaScript, Vite, JSON server  **Technologies:** Automation build in progress: Mochawesome/Cypress Cloud(reporting), Cypress for test case execution, Jenkins CI/CD integration
+**Technologies:** React, JSX, JavaScript, Vite, JSON server
+**Automation build in progress:** Mochawesome/Cypress Cloud(reporting), Cypress for test case execution, Jenkins CI/CD integration

 ### [Hangman](https://rpotesmangra11.github.io/hangman-js/)
 **Description:** A fully interactive and engaging Hangman game built with JavaScript, showcasing advanced coding skills, responsive design, while providing an enjoyable user experience.